arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/what-are-the-main-issues-in-observing-and-recording-learning/how-many-observations-should-be-made-during-the-course-of-a-change.md

 ---
+grand_parent: 'How is learning to be observed and recorded? '
+great_grand_parent: 'Types of research evidence '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 2
+parent: 'What are the main issues in observing and recording learning? '
 title: 'How many observations should be made during the course of a change? '
 ---
 # How many observations should be made during the course of a change?